 “Lead generation is about personal connection.
-At our office, we have created out “Top 50 program” where we designate the top people in our network who have the greatest potential to bring in one piece of business.
+At our office, we have created our ‘Top 50 program,’ where we designate the top people in our network who have the greatest potential to bring in one piece of business.
 From there, we look to meet with our contacts once a quarter face-to-face to learn more about their lives and develop a deeper relationship with them.
-We also host exclusive parties and events which we invite out “Top 50” to including movie nights, parties, etc. Leveraging your network is a great way to generate leads and in order to get those you need to build strong personal relationships with them.”
+We also host exclusive parties and events, which we invite our ‘Top 50’ to, including movie nights, parties, and so on.
+Leveraging your network is a great way to generate leads and in order to get those, you need to build strong personal relationships with them.”

 Eseosa “Sosa” Eke, Founder, Sosa Real Estate Design & Branding

 “If you’re going to events where everyone else is just like you, your odds of meeting quality leads is slim to none.